ALLERGY DERMATOLOGIST DOCTOR IN VERO BEACH & PORT SAINT LUCIE

-Dr Michael Wein is a Board-Certified allergy doctor, trained at Johns Hopkins, on staff at Cleveland Clinic, and has served as President of the Florida Allergy Society and Chief of Allergy at Indian River Medical Center for over 20 years.
+Dr Michael Wein is a Board-Certified allergy doctor, trained at Johns Hopkins, on the medical staff at Cleveland Clinic Indian River Hospital in Vero Beach, and has served as President of the Florida Allergy Society.

 He has advanced training in the specialty of Allergy, Asthma & Immunology.
 Our office can perform skin testing to evaluate environmental, airborne and food allergies.
 We also treat allergic skin conditions such as contact dermatitis, eczema and urticaria.
 We also are expert in antibiotic skin testing for drug allergy evaluation and pulmonary Function testing for the evaluation and treatment of asthma.
 We offer Omailizumab (Xolair) therapy for asthma and chronic urticaria and also other monoclonal antibodies such as Dupilumab (Dupixent), Nucala (Mepolizumab) and many others.
 We also evaluate and treat recurrent infections and offer SCIG and IVIG gamma globulin replacement therapy.

 Dr. Wein has served on the medical school faculty at Florida State University for over a decade.
 He is Board Certified by the American Board of Allergy.
 He is not only a member but also a Fellow of the American Academy of Allergy, Asthma & Immunology.
 Dr Wein is a graduate of the ivy league Brown University, Magna cum laude.

 Expert and Compassionate - Allergy Evaluation and Treatment

 Over 60 million people in the United States suffer from allergies and the number is rising.
 Allergies are hypersensitive reaction of the immune system to a substance such as mold or pollen.
 This over reaction can cause debilitating symptoms such as runny nose, nasal congestion, itchy watery eyes, asthma and even gastrointestinal or skin disorders.